Magotchi/lpid-core-documents/LPID core documents.md

 The Treasurer, or the Treasurer's designated agent, shall receive and give receipts for all moneys paid to the Party and shall deposit same in such bank or banks as have been designated by the Executive Committee.
 The Treasurer shall present a written report in accordance with the Constitution or at any other time when requested to do so by the Executive Committee.
 The Treasurer shall file reports required by any government agency in the format and on the timetable specified by the agency.
 The Treasurer shall, at the direction of the Executive Committee, present the financial records of the Party for audit by such auditors as the Executive Committee shall specify.
 Expenditures of funds shall be made only in accordance with regulations established by the Executive Committee.
 Not later than January 5th of each year the Treasurer shall send a dues notice to each member of the Party (if applicable).

-## ARTICLE II: EXECUTIVE COMMITTEE
+## ARTICLE II: Executive Committee

 ### SECTION 1